AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 >[!NOTE]
 >
->After you enable and verify Fastly with the default settings, you can customize cache configuration settings and enable additional options such as image optimization, edge modules, and custom VCL code.
+>After you enable and verify the initial Fastly configuration, you can customize the configuration.
+For example, you can enable additional options such as image optimization, edge modules, and custom VCL code.
 See [Customize cache configuration](fastly-custom-cache-configuration.md).

 ## Get Fastly credentials